reportportal/docs/src/md/src/QualityGates/QualityGates.md

 | ABORTED	    | UNDEFINED   | The Jenkins timeout has been exceeded   |
 | FAILED      | FAILED      | Quality Gate is failed                  |

-#### Configure Quality Gate Analysis timeout

-Set the appropriate “Timeout” value, which defined the delay for Quality Gate status auto-sending to Jenkins.
-Quality Gate status example, if Jenkins configuration is working and the result has been sent to CI/CD pipeline: